gl-codez/gl-codez/README.md

 I'm a **passionate Software Developer** who loves crafting clean, scalable, and maintainable code.
 I specialize in building **modern, performant web applications** with an emphasis on **user experience**, **usability**, **accessibility**, and **modern web standards**.
-I approach development with **clarity, speed, and long-term scalability** in mind.
+I approach development with **clarity, speed, and long term scalability** in mind.
 My goal is to deliver interfaces that not only look good, but **perform exceptionally** leading to higher conversion, engagement, and user satisfaction.

 ---